 - Establish goals and track them automatically.

 Taking action on these solutions allowed us to define and track success.
-We eliminated time-wasting file scavenger hunts and were able to attend to taking care of customers and growing the business.
+They eliminated time-wasting file scavenger hunts and could now attend to taking care of customers and growing the business.

 Picking A CRM For Your Outreach

-Finding a CRM that “fits” on paper can be easy.
+Finding a CRM that seems to fit can be easy.
 But you must have the right expectations.

-Do your research, but avoid overthinking.
+Most startups change CRMs 2-3 teams before they find the right one, so it’s best to understand your needs, do your research, and pick carefully.
 Finding a CRM that has everything sales teams wish for is hard, no matter the budget.
 Most systems will need tweaking to fit your needs.
 Luckily, most CRMs are customizable.
 Depending on the level of customization required, you may need support from a programmer.

 Pricing – Figure out your budget, then determine what systems are available in that price range.